 Courtney Tedrowe is an experienced commercial, business and employment litigator.

-Courtney’s litigation style has been described by clients and other litigators as “deliberate and considered,” and “confident and tenacious.”
-He radiates calm and focus even under the most demanding situations, and especially at trial, and is known for his ability to distill and clarify complex mechanical and technological issues for the judge and jury.
-Most recently, after the conclusion of a three-week jury trial, the presiding judge commented that Courtney’s cross-examination of the defendants’ expert witness was “one of the best” he had ever seen.
+Courtney’s litigation style has been described by his clients and other attorneys as deliberate, considered, and tenacious.
+He prides himself on truly understanding the client’s business and objectives, and being able to present seemingly complex issues in a relatable way to judges and juries.
+Following the successful conclusion of a lengthy jury trial, the presiding judge commented that Courtney’s cross-examination of the defendants’ expert witness was “one of the best” that the judge had ever seen.

 - Vassar College (B.A.
 1992), Cum Laude